 THE CHARACTER DEVELOPMENT DIVISION was established in 1994 to reinforce the values of honor, respect and responsibility that permeate all Naval Academy activities by integrating the ethical development of midshipmen within and across the Naval Academy mission elements.
 During the academic year you will have the opportunity to teach professional development courses, teach in other areas of your expertise or develop training programs in the areas of honor, integrity and human relations.
 During the summer you will be involved in midshipmen summer training programs and plebe summer training.

 Engineering and Weapons, Humanities and Social Sciences, and Mathematics and Science), officers with a master's degree are in constant demand.
 No matter to which Division you are assigned, as an instructor you'll likely teach 1 or 2 courses to a maximum of about 60 students each semester.
 Summer responsibilities can include teaching summer school, skippering a Yard Patrol or Navy sail training craft on cruises, or serving as liaison officers in worldwide fleet concentration areas for midshipmen assigned to fleet cruises.
-Military faculty are sometimes able to count their tours here as payback for Navy funded education.

 The Naval Academy continually seeks the best candidates with a wide diversity of cultural backgrounds for admission with each class.
 You have the opportunity to be stationed at USNA in Annapolis or at one of our field offices.